 Low sperm counts can also mean that a patient is at higher risk of developing both testicular cancer (2.8x higher) and prostate cancer (2.6x higher) later in life.
 In this sense, then, a low sperm count can be a natural biomarker of future health in men.

 You can visit Welling Clinic for a complete detailed evaluation of the sperm count and the causation.
-Welling clinic offers specialised treatment protocol for the treatment of Oliospermia – low sperm count.
+Welling Clinic offers custom-made natural Homeopathic medicines for the treatment of Oligospermia – low sperm count.